cendyandreoli/posts/posts/pare-de-aumentar-o-pool-de-conexoes.md

 PoolSize = (TotalCores \times 2) + SpindleCount
 $$

-*   **TotalCores:** Number of logical CPUs on the database server.
+*   **TotalCores:** Number of logical CPUs of the database server.
 *   **SpindleCount:** Number of disks (usually ignored in Cloud/SSD, considered 0 or 1).

 **Practical Example:**
 If your RDS has **4 vCPUs**:
 Ideal Pool = $(4 \times 2) + 1 = 9$.

 Yes, **9 connections**.
-Round it up to 10.
+Round up to 10.
 Configuring 50 or 100 connections for a 4-CPU database is a waste of resources.

 ---

 ### Case Study: Real Performance

-Let's simulate a benchmark of a simple Spring Boot API (`findUserById`) bombarded by 500 simultaneous users.
+Let's simulate a benchmark of a simple Spring Boot API (`findUserById`) bombarded by 500 concurrent users.

 **Environment:**
 *   DB: 4 vCPUs.
 *   App: Spring Boot + HikariCP.
 *   Load: 500 Concurrent Requests.

 #### 1. Throughput (Transactions per Second)

-In this graph, we see the system's behavior varying the pool size from 1 to 100.
+In this graph, we see the system's behavior by varying the pool size from 1 to 100.

 ```mermaid
 xychart-beta